mjgriffin1113/vf-call-history-viewer/README.md

 yarn run deploy
 ```

+You may need to:

-You will need to update the `provision` and `upload` commands in package.json file to change the bucket name to something unique.\
+- update the `provision` and `upload` commands in package.json file to change the bucket name to something unique.
-You will also need to be signed into the aws cli with an admin IAM user (`aws configure`)
+- sign into the aws cli with an admin IAM user (`aws configure`)
+- update CallHistory.js fetch URL to point to the correct API (the one in the account with the Connect instance you are monitoring)

 ## Verify Deploy